 Kniss told the Weekly that she decided to run for council about three days ago.
 She said she was weighing a run for state Senate, where another former Palo Alto Mayor Joe Simitian will reach his term limit this year.
 But she ultimately decided that she doesn't want to move to Sacramento.

 "Palo Alto is far more, frankly, interesting," Kniss said, adding that she feels she can make a greater difference on the local level than in the Capitol.

 Though her latest term on the council ended in 2000, Kniss has been a familiar presence at City Hall, routinely attending council meetings to recognize community volunteers, welcome new mayors and thank outgoing elected leaders for their service.
 Her visits have gone beyond the ceremonial.
 A Caltrain board member, she hosted a meeting in Palo Alto last year to update city officials and community members about Caltrain's financial state and its electrification plans.

 Her resume also includes memberships on the board of the Santa Clara Valley Transportation Authority, Joint Venture Silicon Valley, the Association of Bay Area Governments, and the Bay Conservation and Development Commission.
-She has twice served as president of the Board of Supervisors, most recently in 2010, and serves on boards of both the state and national organization of county supervisors.
+She has twice served as president of the Board of Supervisors, most recently in 2010, and serves on boards of the both the state and national organization of county supervisors.

 Kniss was first elected to the Board of Supervisors in 2000.
 She was re-elected in 2004 and 2008.

 She has chaired health and land-use committees on the Board of Supervisors and, in August, was reappointed to chair the Health Steering Committee at the National Association of Counties.
 She also chairs the Health and Human Services Policy Committee at the California State Association of Counties.